rpavlov/rpavlov.com/source/2017-10-24-multi-user-git.md

 published: true
 ---

-Modify your ~/.ssh/config file as such to seamlessly user multiple git users on the same machine
+Modify your ~/.ssh/config file as such to seamlessly utilize multiple git users on the same machine

     Host user1
     Hostname github.com